DavidCramer/plugin-groups/readme.txt

 6. Bulk edit / create groups to speed up creation.

 == Changelog ==

+= 2.0.8 =
+- Fixed vulnerability of forced update of settings.

+= 2.0.7 =
+- [Multisite] Added path to domain for subdirectory sites.
+- PHP 8.1 compatibility.
+- Added an "Ungrouped" toggle in settings, to filter out plugins that are not in a group yet.
+- Added a setting to enable an Ungrouped group in groups nav.

 = 2.0.6 =
 - [Multisite] You can now set the main sites group management access.
 This allows the Group management to be disabled on all site, and keeps it in network admin only, if wanted.